ShokoAnime/ShokoServer/JMMServer/API/readme.txt

 Views: <- Views for Razor (or other ViewEngine for Nancy)

+APIHelper.cs <- Very similar URL Helper as the one for plex/kodi but is exclusive for APIv2

 Bootstrapper.cs <- Nancy configuration file

 NancyExtensions.cs <- Nancy Extension configuration file (to add more handlers)

 readme.txt <- this ReadMe

-URLHelper.cs <- Very similar URL Helper as the one for plex/kodi but is exclusive for APIv2